SalomePlatform/shaper/doc/gui/Introduction.rst

 - **Size** defines size of coordinate planes;
 - **Thickness**  defines thickness of coordinate plane borders;
 - **Rotate to plane when selected** check-box turns on/off automatic switch the viewer to the top view for the selected sketch plane.
+- **Angular tolerance** defines defines an angular tolerance for automatic creation of horizontal and vertical constraints;

 .. _viewer_preferences: